semgrep/semgrep-docs/docs/semgrep-supply-chain/glossary.md

 Semgrep Supply Chain uses lockfiles as part of its analysis to determine the exact version of a dependency that a codebase is using.

-## Rules without reachability Analysis
+## Rules without reachability analysis

 Some Semgrep Supply Chain rules do not perform reachability analysis.
 These rules only check a package's version against versions with known vulnerabilities.
 These rules produce vulnerabilities similar to GitHub Dependabot's results, and have a higher false positive rate than reachability rules.